lsst-sqre/sasquatch/docs/user-guide/efdclient.rst

 The EFD Python client
 #####################

-The EFD Python client provides convenience methods for accessing EFD data.
+The EFD client built on top of the `aioinflux`_ library and provides a high-level API to interact with the EFD.

+The EFD client is designed to be used in the RSP notebook aspect.
+For services that need to access the EFD, see how to query the :ref:`InfluxDB API <influxdbapi>` directly.

-For example, at USDF you can instantiate the EFD client using:
+For example, from a notebook running at the `USDF RSP`_ you can instantiate the EFD client using:

 .. code::